Advanced Skin Care Tips: Keeping the Year-Round Glow

 Speaking of tea, green tea is frequently used in mask form for clearing the skin with antioxidants and for reducing inflammation.
 If you don’t have a green tea mask handy and you have noticed a new pimple rising to the surface on your makeup-free day, don’t try to pop it or force it.
 Soak a green tea bag in warm water and place it right on the rising pimple to reduce redness and inflammation.

 Glowing skin is about keeping your skin clean and inspired with lightweight moisturizers, routine exfoliation, a balanced diet, stress relief, and water intake.
+It’s all part of a great routine for healthy skin and hair.
 If you can keep up with these things in your routine, you will find yourself feeling more confident and comfortable in your own skin.